Top of page

 Notes:

-The preferred method of booking domestic and simple point to point international travel is through the FCM Travel Hub - Online Booking Tool (Savi).
-This secures the booking for you instantly.
+The preferred method for domestic and simple international point to point travel is via the FCM Travel Platform - Online Booking Tool (Savi).
+This instantly confirms your booking.

 Group Travel

-• 10+ people are on the same flight or there are 25+ people going to the same destination
+• 10+ people are on the same flight or 25+ people going to the same destination.

-• Payment must be via ECU credit card – no individual payments available
+• Payment will be made using an ECU corporate credit card (no individual payments accepted).

-Travellers on Authorised University Business must book traditional accommodation (registered hotels) via the University's Travel Agent, either via the FCM Travel Hub or through the consultant.
+Travellers on Authorised University Business must book registered hotels through the FCM Travel Platform or through an FCM consultant.

 Airbnb

-• The University's Travel Agent is unable to book accommodation via Airbnb on a Traveller's behalf.
+• The University's Travel Agent cannot book Airbnb on your behalf.

-• Do not book Airbnb accommodation in locations rated either “reconsider your need for travel” or “do not travel” by DFAT.
+• Do not book in locations rated “reconsider your need for travel” or “do not travel” by DFAT.

 Booking.com

-• All bookings with Booking.com must be made through the University's Travel Agent and are pay direct only, meaning travellers must pay the accommodation provider directly.
+• All Booking.com reservations must be made through the University’s Travel Agent and are pay direct (travellers pay the provider directly).

 4. Paying for Travel

-Staff travelling on behalf of the University are expected to obtain and utilise a University credit card to pay for travel and travel-related expenses.
-Other payment options are available where applicable.
+Staff travelling on behalf of the University are expected to use a University credit card for travel and related expenses.
+Alternative payment options may be used where appropriate.

-If you do not hold a University Credit Card, you can either:
+If you don’t have a University Credit Card, you may:

-Forward approved Application for Advance Form to Accounts Payable or relevant Academic Unit Finance Team in advance of scheduled payment runs (see Month-end and Year-end Financial Process timelines within the Financial Services Procedures).
+Submit the approved Application for Advance Form to Accounts Payable or your Academic Unit Finance Team ahead of the scheduled payment run (see Month-end and Year-end Financial Process timelines within the Financial Services Procedures).

-• For travel periods longer than 90 days, please contact the University Tax Team to discuss Living Away from Home Allowance (LAFHA) ATO guidelines and tax implications.
+• Trips over 90 days: Contact the University Tax Team for Living Away from Home Allowance (LAFHA) and tax guidance.

-• You are not permitted to charge any expenses that are covered by the per diem allowance to a University credit card or claim any further reimbursement for meals and/or incidentals.
+• No receipts are required, but expenses covered by the per diem cannot be charged to a University credit card or claimed again.

 Day of Arrival at Destination (local times)